 Annie Hughes is the Director of Unity Preschool.
-She has been a member of the Unity community for twelve years.
+She has been a member of the Unity community for thirteen years.
 She first began as a parent and board member and then joined the staff as a 2/3s teacher in 2008.
 Prior to teaching at Unity, she taught in Northbrook District 28 for ten years.
-Annie was raised in Winnetka and moved to Evanston with her husband Mike fourteen years ago to raise their three children –Danny, Tommy and Megan.
+Annie was raised in Winnetka and moved to Evanston with her husband Mike fifteen years ago to raise their three children –Danny, Tommy and Megan.
 Although she doesn’t spend as much time in the classroom as Director, Annie still loves the chance to get down on the ground to play with the children.
 In her spare time, Annie enjoys spending time with family and friends.

 Favorite Children’s Book: Goodnight Gorilla